CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 - Rdp over https is a feature which allows attendees to access the virtual machine over the internet.
 This eliminates the need of logging in into the vm by attendees.

-- With RDP OVER HTTPS and integrated doc rendering, attendees will be able see the virtual machine and lab guide on the same screen which makes easier to perform the lab.
+- With RDP OVER HTTPS and integrated doc rendering, attendees will be able to see the virtual machine and lab guide on the same screen which makes easier to perform the lab.

  ![Cloudlabsportal](./images/AIAD-RdpoverHttps.png "RdpoverHttps")